-Celebrating the 161th year is the publication of the Fly Creek Cider Mill Cookbook by Agate/Surrey Books.
+Celebrating the 161st year saw the publication of the Fly Creek Cider Mill Cookbook by Agate/Surrey Books.
 This full-color cookbook profiles the history of the mill and the cider-making process along with more than 100 delicious apple and cider based recipes.

 Their continued promotion and marketing increased traffic exponentially rendering the Mill a strong component of Otsego County’s tourism mix, a must-see destination.